raul-dunca/CyberStudents-advent-of-ctf2024/Day08/vuln_research.md

 <img src="https://github.com/raul-dunca/assets/blob/main/.images_CyberStudents-advent-of-ctf2024/day8_description.png">

-For this challenge I just used Google.
+For this challenge, I just used Google.
 A useful link which has all the answers to the questions is [here](https://hadess.io/windows-downdate-downgrade-attacks-using-windows-updates-and-beyond/).

 In summary:
 - Answer Question 1: Leviev